anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 * **Development**
   - *External project from J4*.
 PRO: Freedom to develop and propose core changes
   - Inclusion in the Core: Time constraints and harder to be accepted.
-Difficult to evolve.
+Hard to evolve.

 * **Extensibility**: other extensions must be able to add new entry points.
 REST API for Joomla Contacts (com_contact)
   - /api for Contacts